ABSTRACT SUBMISSION GUIDELINES & SUBMISSION FORM

 The format of the abstract is illustrated in the sample abstract below; the template is designed for the preparation of your abstract.
 The SAMPLE text is for demonstration purposes only.
 Replace the sample title, author listing, author affiliations, designated presenting author’s email address, and abstract text in the sample abstract with your abstract title, author listing, author affiliations, email address, and text.

-The abstract body is in two-column format and must include the following subjects: Introduction, Methods/Case Presentation, Results, Discussion, Conclusion, References; Acknowledgments are optional.
+The abstract body is in a two-column format and must include the following subjects: Introduction, Methods/Case Presentation, Results, Discussion, Conclusion, and References; Acknowledgments are optional.
 Photographs/graphics may be included to substantiate results.

 ABSTRACT CONFLICT OF INTEREST AND DISCLOSURE STATEMENT